Apply to Become a Resident Advisor by December 5th!

-By: Sophia Raspanti
+Written By: Sophia Raspanti

 Reliable internet access is essential for a successful college experience.
 With a majority, if not all, of college courses requiring internet access for assignments, study resources and more, high-speed, consistent network connection is paramount to student success.
 Beginning in 2018, student voices and data suggested that campus internet connection was not meeting expectations for resident demands.
-Through the SkyFactor residence survey, which is administered by Carolina Housing each year, students voiced concerns about internet connectivity in the residence halls.
+Through the SkyFactor resident survey, which is administered by Carolina Housing each year, students voiced concerns about internet connectivity in the residence halls.

 As shown in the chart below, students rate their satisfaction on a scale of 1-7, with 1 being the least satisfied and 7 indicating highest satisfaction.
 Carolina Housing aims for student satisfaction rates in any service offered to be 5.5 rating or higher.
 Looking at the data collected in 2018, the Carolina Housing team recognized a drop in satisfaction and created a plan to increase internet connectivity and speed for student residents over the next 8 years.